nsfxu/Monolito-React/README.md

-# Task-X-React

-Front-end do projeto Task X
+Front-end do projeto

-npm install

-npm start

--- Card está inserindo sem laneId caso for inserido em uma coluna com swinlane
+Em andamento